henryhaimanhdao/DevOps/README.md

 ![image](https://user-images.githubusercontent.com/80073478/110175165-53a5a900-7dcf-11eb-9ab8-36f6ea43540a.png)

 ### Step 3: Configure Instance
-* When Configuring Instance details, one can keep everything default, except the User Data option in Advanced Details, one can incorporate a bash script inside that part and when done right, one can create a NGINX server with the proper commands.
-Go to **Create the Server 1.1** for more info what I tried to do.
+* When Configuring Instance Details, one can keep everything default, except the User Data option in Advanced Details, one can incorporate a bash script inside that part and when done right, one can create a NGINX server with the proper commands.
+Go to **Create the Server 1.1** for more info on what I tried to do.

 ![image](https://user-images.githubusercontent.com/80073478/110175534-e8a8a200-7dcf-11eb-8bfa-d245fe7a44d9.png)